artsandmetaphysics/goodlifeodyssey/notes/divine-comedy.md

 > who now would wish he had attended to
 > his cord and leather, but repents too late."
 > ~ (XX.118--120)

+## Questions

+How does the gluttons punishment, being stuck in filthy rain, fit their crime?

+In several passages it's made clear that Dante the pilgrim still has a physical body.
+Yet many punishments are physical in nature.
+How is this consistent?

+Why didn't the angel who came to help Virgil and Dante get into the city of Dis speak to them?

+Why are the Epicureans, in particular, placed in the sixth circle with the Heretics when other Pagan philosophers are in the first circle?

+Why are Virgil and Dante so affectionate to each other?

 *All quotations are taken from Allen Mandelbaum's translation, published in three parts in 1980, 1982, and 1984..*